Have questions? We're here.

 • 1 Breakfast, 1 Lunch, 1 Dinner

-Wet landing.
 The black volcanic sand sets this landing apart from most.
-It is best known for the dramatic shoreline where you meet a host of species that chose to live between land and sea.
-Particular among these are the endemic Galapagos fur seals which maintain a small colony at the end of your walk.
-Other species of note include American oystercatchers, sea lions, waders, herons, lava lizards and even Galapagos hawks.
-An optional visit takes you to an abandoned salt mine famous in its day for supplying salt to mainland Ecuador.
+It is best known for the dramatic shoreline which meets a host of species that chose to live between land and sea.
+Particular among these are the endemic Galapagos fur seals which maintain a small colony at the end of the walk.
+Other species of note include American oystercatchers, sea lions, waders, herons, lava lizards, and even Galapagos hawks.
+An optional visit takes to an abandoned salt mine famous in its day for supplying salt to mainland Ecuador.

 Type of terrain: flat & semi-rocky

-Wet landing.
 Although, when viewed from the sea, the site does not look especially interesting visitors are always totally enthralled by the amazing beds of pahoehoe lava from the recent flow on the island.
-It is a landscape and macro photographer´s dream.
+It is a landscape and macro photographerís dream.
 The importance of pioneer plants such as the tiny Mollugo will be discussed as you hike over the lava.
-After your land visit you can enjoy a refreshing snorkel in the company of sea lions, turtles and rays.
+After your land visit, enjoy a refreshing snorkel in the company of sea lions, turtles, and rays.

 Type of terrain: flat volcanic lava